On-Camera Audio Recording: Mic Placement 101

 In the realm of unidirectional microphones, you have a bunch of different shapes that determine how sensitive the microphone is to frequencies in that one general direction.

-A cardioid pattern is so named because it resembles a , and it is most sensitive directly in front of it while rejecting sounds directly behind it.
+A cardioid pattern is so named because it resembles a big , and it is most sensitive directly in front of it while rejecting sounds directly behind it.
 If we take that cardioid pattern and make it narrower, it’s called a super-cardioid, and if we make it even narrower, it’s a hyper-cardioid.
 As they get narrower, they start accepting a bit of sound from the rear.
 I should say that these shapes for unidirectional polar patterns are generalizations.
 If you have two different cardioid microphones, the pattern may vary.

 cardioid pickup patterncardioid pickup patterncardioid pickup pattern